wptrainingteam/learn-wp-content/developer-learning-pathway/04-wordpress-hooks/02-action-hooks.md

 Here you can see the two post formats you enabled in your callback function.

 As you learned from this example you can use actions to perform something, either enabling some already existing feature, or adding something to the request execution.

+Before you wrap up, make sure to either remove the code you added to the `functions.php` file, or delete the file if you created it.

 ## YouTube chapters